ClodaghMurphy/Assignment-2019-progda/README.md

 You are running the Jupyter server and can use it to open and engage with my repository contents.<br>

-## 5. Is this segment needed?
+## 1. Conclusions and Summary

-## 6. References used in completing the project
+## 1. References used in completing the project

 Jupyter Notebook: An Introduction by Mike Driscoll Jan 28, 2019<br>
 https://realpython.com/jupyter-notebook-introduction/ <br>